 Want to get a handle on QA best practices?
 Check out our recent eBook “Doing Contact Center QA the Right Way: How Leading Brands Use VoC Data to Drive Contact Center Performance and ROI.”

-7. How will you manage coaching and training?
+7. How will you manage call center coaching and training?

 Many contact centers still treat coaching and training as interchangeable, deliver them in an imbalanced way, and/or get the frequency wrong.
 As a result, these programs have limited value.

 While training is designed to impart brand knowledge to the entire team—products, policies, procedures, etc.—coaching is (or should be) a 1:1 encounter with a focus on individual performance.

 - Micro-coaching, which happens spontaneously and in real time following specific interactions, should happen daily to help agents improve on the spot.

 - Formal coaching should happen once or twice a month, depending on the amount of down time your agents can manage.

 - Tactical coaching helps agents get up to speed fast on new promotions or products.